 - Make sure you have ample food, medication, and entertainment at home when you return to rest and recover

 Length of Surgery

-Your breast augmentation surgery will be done at our office in Colleyville or our surgery center in Plano.
-This plastic surgery procedure lasts between one and two hours, depending on where the incision is made and the position of the implants.
+Your breast augmentation procedure will be done at our office in Colleyville or our surgery center in Plano.
+This plastic surgery procedure lasts between one and two hours, depending on where the breast augmentation incision is made and the position of the implants.